benwhalley/datafluency/docs/assessment.md

    the form on 'aspredicted.org'.
 You don't actually need to use the aspredicted website for this — simply copy the heading structure from the form, and include your answers in your submitted manuscript.
 Comment on whether it is possible and/or straightforward to reconstruct what would have been in the pre-registration from what is written in the journal article.
+Comments can be either interspersed with the answers or in a separate block at the end.

 2. Using `ggplot`, make at least one plot of the data which illustrate the main findings.
 Explain your design decisions for these plots: what features of the data were you trying to highlight, and how?
+This plot might replicate a plot from the paper closely, but could also use techniques learnt in the course to increase the information density or provide some other enhancement.
+One approach to answering this question would be to show several plots representing different tradeoffs/options when plotting the data: Your answer would then justify the selection of the final plot over the others.

 3. Replicate the statistical analysis using methods which are appropriate to the data.
-You do not need to use the _exact_ method used in the original paper: For example, it's fine to use a mixed model in place of a repeated-measures Anova.
-Report your findings in APA format.
-Compare/contrast your results with the published manuscript.
+Report your findings in prose using APA format, but allow yourself additional space for explanation of the models/tests run.
+Compare/contrast your results with the published manuscript as appropriate.

-4. Document your responses and version of the analysis in an Rmd file with accompanying dataset, suitable for upload to Zenodo or OSF.io.
+   Document your responses and version of the analysis in an Rmd file with accompanying dataset, suitable for upload to Zenodo or OSF.io.

-5. Reflect on the extent to which the concept of 'reseacher degrees of freedom' should influence our understanding of your chosen study.
+4. Discuss the extent to which the concept of 'researcher degrees of freedom' (Simmons et al 2011;
+   Gelman and Loken 2013) should influence our understanding of your chosen study.

-Important notes:
+### Important notes

 -   Don't assume that a published dataset and manuscript can be easily replicated simply because they have been shared: **_It may well be the case that it is hard to replicate the findings and this is OK (and interesting!)
 You will not lose marks simply because you cannot replicate the published findings._**

--   You do not need to use the _exact_ method used in the original paper; the point of the exercise is to apply methods we have learned in an appropriate way.
+-   You do not need to use the _exact_ method used in the original paper in all cases; the point of the exercise is to apply methods we have learned in an appropriate way.
+For example, you may wish to apply Bayesian techniques to a dataset previously analysed with frequentist methods;
+    this would provide additional opportunity to demonstrate understanding of the material and appropriate application of techniques.

 -   Your mark will be based on how appropriate the analysis you propose is, and the range of skill and understanding you demonstrate in answering the questions.

 ### Submitting your answers

-You should submit exactly 5 files:
+You should submit 5 files:

 1. An Rmd file and
-2. datafile which when 'knitted' produce
+2. A datafile which when 'knitted' together produce
 3. An HTML or PDF document.
 4. As a separate document, upload a copy of the standard CW coversheet (and complete the feedback section).
 5. Also include a pdf copy of the study you chose to replicate.

+If you need to include more than one datafile that is also OK.

 Within the Rmd file you should: